Focus of Research

 Strengthening Mental Health Service Utilization to Reduce Negative Consequences of Child Sexual Abuse: Dr. Valerie Simon leads an NIH-funded project to identify barriers to and increase utilization of no-cost mental health services among families with a newly discovered case of child sexual abuse.
 At present, few families take advantage of early intervention resources, putting children at greater risk of long-term trauma.

-The Emergence of Sexual Risk among Sexually Abused Adolescent Females: Dr. Valerie Simon received two grant from the National Institute of Child Health and Development to study the impact of child sexual abuse on the sexual development of girls.
+The Emergence of Sexual Risk among Sexually Abused Adolescent Females: Dr. Valerie Simon received two grants from the National Institute of Child Health and Development to study the impact of child sexual abuse on the sexual development of girls.
 The aim is to yield more effective risk-reduction programs for these adolescents.